smart-JLuo/smart-JLuo.github.io/_pages/about.md

 ---

 # 🤔 About me
-I'm a third-year master student in Electronic Engineering and Information Science at [University of Science and Technology of China](https://en.ustc.edu.cn/). 📕
+I'm a third-year master student in Department of Electronic Engineering and Information Science at [University of Science and Technology of China](https://en.ustc.edu.cn/). 📕

 Previous, I obtained a Bachelor of Engineering from [Central China Normal University](https://english.ccnu.edu.cn/) in [Electronic Information Engineering](https://physics.ccnu.edu.cn/English.htm).